Nilesh-C-01/Employee-Portal/README.md

 # 🏢 Company HR Portal

-A modern, responsive web application for employee management and HR operations.
-This portal provides a clean interface for employee registration, directory management, and company contact information.
+A modern and responsive web application for employee management and HR operations.
+This portal provides a clean interface for employee registration, directory management and company contact information.

 ![HR Portal Preview](img.png)